 afmda.org Dentists Continued from Page 1 forced to close for nearly three months with the exception of emergency procedures.
 Barnett said his clinic stayed open during the shutdown to help patients with dental emergencies and prevent them from relying on overburdened emergency rooms.
 Dr. Louis Rossman's practice, Rossman Endodontics, was also only open for emergencies.
 Rossman specializes in root canal treatment, and he treats infections created by diseased tissue inside teeth, which can be life-threatening.
 Like many businesses, dental offices also struggled to find enough personal protective equipment during the spring shortages.
-Rossman said many continue to face price gouging while buying items to protect themselves and their staff. wall in February and put in had air handlers installed to the shortage.
+Rossman said many continue to face price gouging while buying items to protect themselves and their staff. wall in February and put in had air handlers installed to an order of personal protec- circulate air five times per surprised to find the hygiene tive equipment then, so he hour.
+Patients are not allowed schedule at his practice, was able to keep his practice to come into contact with each Main Line Center for Dental the shortage.

 He said dentistry as a field was able to use cleaning practices and patient protection techniques from an earlier era.
 "We took practices that were very clean, very sterile and made them even more so.
 Dentistry learned a lot during HIV about putting in layers of protection for the patient," he said.
 His safety precautions are already designed to protect him from aerosols produced by working with open mouths.
 "As an endodontist, I put a latex drape around the tooth office one at a time. that I work on.
 And then I wipe the tooth with sodium hypochlorite, which is a Clorox-type product.
-So that destroys bacteria and viruses," he said.
-Now that the office is open again, Rossman arrives at 6:15 a.m. and wipes down every He saw the writing on the touched the night before.
+So that destroys bacteria and viruses," Now that the office is open again, Rossman arrives at 6:15 a.m. and wipes down every surface that may have been being busier due to pent-up He saw the writing on the touched the night before.
 He demand.